artiyadav04/Mini_project/README.md

 2_Design |	Structural and Behavioural UML Diagrams for High Level and Low level 3_Implementation|	All code and documentation
-4_Test Plan and Output| Documents with test plans and procedure 5_Report	|Generated Report
-6_ImagesandVideos|	All the required images and videos
+4_Test Plan and Output| Documents with test plans and procedure 5_ImagesandVideos|	All the required images and videos

 ## Contributors List and Summary
 SF Id. |	Name |	Features	|	Number of Test Cases|	Test Case Pass